How can we use immersive VR to give people pivotal positive experiences without having to send them out into space?

 Below is our first video explaining the overall idea of the Earthgazement project.
 Thanks: IAT344 student team Joanna Chou, Katarina Shao, Lien Chou, & Sidi Zhong!

-Below is a short project video from Denise about an experiment from November 2016, where she designed a mixed-methods experiment to measure levels of introspective and physiological awe in participants while they explored Earth in Google Earth VR with a HTC Vive.
+And here is a recent short project video from Denise about an experiment from November 2016, where she designed a mixed-methods experiment to measure levels of introspective and physiological awe in participants while they explored Earth in Google Earth VR with a HTC Vive.
 Results indicated that indeed, participants were awed by the content and medium.
-Below is a short project video for a 2-page extended abstract that will be presented at the IEEE Symposium on 3D User Interfaces (as part of IEEE VR) in March:
+Below is a short project video and poster for a 2-page extended abstract that will be presented at the IEEE Symposium on 3D User Interfaces (as part of IEEE VR) in March:

 here’s a great video explaining the bigger picture of the overview effect and how it matters (by the planetary collective — thanks!)